Humberside Geologist No. 12

 Virgo Granite pillars, Lloyds Number 1 Cafe

 Turning into Whitefriargate you can find a monkfish in black Belgian Carboniferous Limestone outside Adams.
-The shopfronts of Whitefriargate incorporate a wide variety of rocks, including red granite and black gabbro at Poundstretcher, beautiful orbicular "Baltic Brown" granite from Finland at Littlewoods and sparkling "Blue Pearly larvikite from Norway at Marks and Spencers.
+The shop fronts of Whitefriargate incorporate a wide variety of rocks, including red granite and black gabbro at Poundstretcher (formerly Woolworth's), beautiful orbicular "Baltic Brown" granite from Finland at Littlewoods and sparkling "Blue Pearl" Larvikite from Norway at Marks and Spencers.
 The shark carved into grey Cornish slate has been moved from its original site and is now outside the Midland Bank.
-It has been cracked and chipped by the weight of lorries.
+It has been cracked and chipped by the weight of lorries driving over it.
 The zander completes the fish alphabet and is carved in Tilberthwaite Tuff.

 Anon 1992.
 The Fish Pavement [map and guide leaflet].
 Hull City Council.